How to get rid of acne scars

-- Treating your acne: You should use an effective acne treatment like treclin to try and stop your acne becoming too severe and limit your chances of getting scars.
+- Treating your acne: You should use an effective acne treatment like tretinoin to try and stop your acne from becoming too severe and limit your chances of getting scars.
 This is really the most important step you can take to prevent acne scars.

-- Not popping or picking your spots: As tempting as this can be, it increases your chances of causing damage that can lead to acne scarring.
-Read more about popping spots.
+- Not popping or picking your pimples: As tempting as this can be, it increases your chances of causing damage that can lead to acne scarring.
+Read more about popping pimples.

 How to get rid of acne scars